AL10

 - Check radiator and tank: Look for signs of seepage around the radiator core and expansion tank seams.
 Replace damaged components.

-- Reset alarm: After restoring proper coolant level and fixing leaks, clear AL10 and run the generator while monitoring for further loss.
+- Reset alarm: After restoring the proper coolant level and fixing leaks, clear AL10 and run the generator while monitoring for further loss.

 Advertisements